By - Uduak Andrew-Bassey

-It’s cherry season once again and many of us are excited we’ll be eating our reddish, juicy and tasty cherry.
-Also, the kids in the southwestern part of Nigeria are excited they will be singing their local song for cherry called Agbalumo in the Yoruba language.
+It’s cherry season once again and many of us are excited that our reddish, juicy and tasty cherry is back.
+Also, the kids in the southwestern part of Nigeria are singing their local song for cherry called Agbalumo in the Yoruba language.
 It will also interest you that asides enjoying the tasty fruit, cherry have amazing health benefits.

 The botanical name of cherry is Chysophyllum albidum; it belongs to the Sapotaceae family.
 It is popularly called Agbalumo by Yorubas, Udara by Ibibios, and Otein by Edos.
 Compared to other fruits, cherry is among the healthiest fruits available thus should be consumed by all.

-Cherry provides the body with about 10% of the amount of calcium needed by the body hence, a very good source of calcium which helps to strengthen the bones and teeth.
+- Source of calcium: cherry provides the body with about 10% of the amount of calcium needed by the body; hence, a very good source of calcium.
+Calcium strengthens the bones and teeth.

+- Antibacterial properties: cherry has antibacterial properties and is a natural remedy for toothache, constipation, and indigestion.
+To benefit from this, use the stem as a chewing stick and ensure you swallow your saliva.
+It is also a remedy for Cough and other diseases.
 The roots and barks when boiled are excellent remedies for cough, yellow fever, high blood pressure, and diabetes.
-An infusion of the leaves can be used to wash wounds as an antiseptic; it also serves as a remedy for diarrhea and constipation.
+An infusion of the leaves is used to wash wounds (as an antiseptic); it also serves as a remedy for diarrhea and constipation.

-Cherry is highly recommended for pregnant women because it reduces salivation and is one of the best natural sources of vitamin A and C. The vitamin C found in the pulp of cherry is said to be higher than the ascorbic content of orange and guava.
+- Good for pregnant women: cherry is highly recommended for pregnant women because it reduces salivation and is one of the best natural sources of vitamin A and C (the vitamin C found in the pulp of cherry is higher than the ascorbic content of orange and guava).

-The fruit serves as a very good snack, contains fiber which aids digestion, and it is also ideal for those watching their weight.
+- Aids Metabolism: the fruit serves as a very good snack, contains fiber which aids digestion, and ideal for those watching their weight.